sedihglow/mother_nature_entertainment/README.md

 253-310-6664

 sedihglow#8877
-https://discord.gg/jrTwu4MeEJ   LAFF CHAT Lets talk engineering of all types and physics about physics and stuff.
+https://discord.gg/hHcZK5kK LAFF CHAT Lets talk engineering of all types and physics about physics and stuff.
 For fun. :)

+Portland Towers Appartments Portland Oregon
 950 sw 21st ave portland OR 97205 APT #219

 I am the github readme star sedihglow